gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 this registry, the instructions to authors in {{RFC8088}} are updated so that registration in the closed registry is no longer mentioned.

-It is unclear how the "RTP Payload formats Media Types"
+The origins of the "RTP Payload Formats Media Types" registry, as referenced in
-{{RTP-FORMATS}} registry came into existence.
-The registry references {{RFC4855}} as the instructions for this registry.
-However, reviewing that RFC we have been unable to find any text that defines its purpose and rules.
-Further attempts to find how the registry was created have failed to find any reference to its creation.
-It is likely this was created based on email or AD request.
-Thus, there is no known existing specification for this registry that needs to be updated when closing the registry.
+{{RTP-FORMATS}}, are unclear.
+The registry cites {{RFC4855}} as providing the instructions for its maintenance.
+However, upon reviewing RFC 4855, no text has been found that defines the registry's purpose and operational rules.
+Further attempts to trace the registry's creation have failed to uncover any references to its establishment.
+It is likely that the registry was created based on correspondence via email or at the request of an Area Director (AD).

-# Conventions

-{::boilerplate bcp14}
+Consequently, there is no known existing specification for this registry that requires updating upon its closure.

 # Update to How To Write an RTP Payload Format

-How to write an RTP Payload format {{RFC8088}} mandates in its section on IANA Considerations (Section 7.4) that RTP Payload formats shall register in RTP Payload Format media types:
+How to write an RTP Payload format {{RFC8088}} mandates in its section on IANA Considerations (Section 7.4) that RTP Payload formats shall register in RTP Payload Format media types.
+This paragraph is changed without affecting its status as part of an informational RFC.
+Thus removing the need to register in the "RTP Payload Format media types".

+OLD:

 "Since all RTP payload formats contain a media type specification, they also need an IANA Considerations section.
 The media type name